When correcting for regression to the mean is worse than no correction at all: A Framework for Change

+Consider a population of individuals (e.g., animals, plants, or experimental units) where we measure a continuous trait at two points in time.
+Let $X_1$ and $X_2$ represent the true (but unobservable) values of the trait before and after a treatment or an interval of time.
+To understand the regression to the mean (RTM) effect, it is essential to define a formal structural model that relates $X_2$ to $X_1$.

+We assume that the true initial values $X_1$ in the population are normally distributed $X_1 \sim N(\mu, \gamma^2)$, where $\mu$ is the population mean and $\gamma^2$ represents the between-subject variance.
+Following \citet{Hayes_1988}, we model the true change $D = X_2 - X_1$ as a linear function of the initial value:

-This equation models the post-test value $X_2$ as being determined by the pre-test value $X_1$, a deterministic treatment effect, and a stochastic component.
-The term $(\alpha + \beta X_1)$ represents the deterministic treatment effect, where $\alpha$ and $\beta$ are parameters that define the treatment's impact.
-The term $\xi$ is a stochastic effect, modeled as noise, with $ \xi \sim N(0,\nu^2)$.
-Here, $ \nu^2$ quantifies the between-subject variation in the treatment's effect.
-If the treatment affects all subjects additively and equally, then $\beta = 0$, and the only differential effect among subjects is due to the stochastic noise $\xi$.
+where the term $\alpha + \beta X_1$ represents the deterministic treatment effect.
+Here, $\beta$ is the parameter of primary interest, representing the \textit{differential treatment effect}---the degree to which the treatment's impact depends on the individual's initial state.
+The term $\zeta$ represents a stochastic effect, modeled as noise, with $\zeta \sim N(0, \nu^2)$, where $\nu^2$ quantifies the between-subject variation in the treatment's impact.

+If a treatment affects all individuals additively and equally, then $\beta = 0$, and any differential effect is due to the stochastic noise $\zeta$.
+Conversely, a non-zero $\beta$ indicates a systematic relationship where the treatment varies predictably with the initial value.
+This structural framework allows us to distinguish between deterministic biological signals ($\beta$) and the statistical artifacts of RTM.

-The true pre-test and post-test values, $X_1$ and $X_2$, are not directly observable.
-Instead, we measure values $x_1$ and $x_2$, which are subject to within-subject variation.
-We model these measured values as
+The true values $X_1$ and $X_2$ are not directly observable.
+Instead, we measure $x_1$ and $x_2$, which are subject to within-subject variation $\epsilon$ (encompassing both measurement error and short-term biological fluctuations)

-where $\epsilon_1$ and $\epsilon_2$ are independent random variables representing this within-subject variation, which includes both measurement error and inherent biological variability.
-We assume they are normally distributed, $\epsilon_i \sim N(0,\delta^2)$ for $i=1,2$.

-From these definitions, we can derive the statistical properties of the measured values.
-The expected value and variance of $x_1$ are